Managing payment sessions

 or the amountRemainingToBeContributed

 is zero, then you don't need to request any more payment methods from the customer.
-This means that once the payment session is in the correct state, and all address requirements are met, you can convert the cart to an order.
+This means that once the , and all are met, you can convert the cart to an order.

 But if the amountContributed